-(Jonah 3:9) Who knows?
-God may turn and relent and turn from his fierce anger, so that we may not perish."
+(Jonah 3:9) Who can tell if God will turn and repent, and turn away from his fierce anger, that we perish not?

 Everyone in Nineveh certainly knew about Jonah's experience in the great fish and that God had relented and saved him from death.
 More than this, they knew that God was so serious about their deserved punishment, and perhaps also saving them from what they deserved, that He insisted that Jonah, an Israelite prophet, immediately travel 500 miles to preach to them.
 From looking at and listening to Jonah, they knew that God was compassionate and forgiving and they hoped that God would turn from His divine anger and save them from perishing.
 They knew that God was certainly just, and that God was powerful enough to bring just punishment upon them.